 The Predator is constructed with corrosion resistant components but isn’t just a saltwater rod.
 It works quite well in freshwater too.
 We have used this rod on local lakes for largemouth bass, panfish, trout, and carp with the same lines we recommend for saltwater action.
 This is also a rod to consider for casting streamers and buggers for trout in lakes and rivers.
 So while this rod isn’t the perfect rod for every situation you may consider using a 5 weight, we feel that it is an excellent choice many situations you have considered and even some you have not thought of.

-The Redington Predator 590-4 currently retails for $299.99 and is worthy of consideration for light saltwater work or if you desire a 5 weight rod with a fighting butt for any reason.
+The Redington Predator 590-4 currently retails for $299.99 (update: price increase to $349.99 for 2022 - well still think this a a good value) and is worthy of consideration for light saltwater work or if you desire a 5 weight rod with a fighting butt for any reason.
 We have sure had a lot of fun with it.